-Learning to ride a motorbike in Vietnam is definitely one of the best travel skills we’ve gained since leaving home.
+Learning to ride a motorbike in Vietnam is definitely one of the best travel skills I’ve gained since leaving home.
 There is no better feeling that being able transport yourself around a city, without having to rely on any public transport.
-Not only have we been able to explore more of our home city, Saigon, but we’ve even been able to explore the regions outside Ho Chi Minh City on motorbike road-trips.
-It’s so reassuring to know that we can now rent a bike wherever we visit in Asia and go adventuring without booking a tour.
+Not only have I been able to explore more of my home city, Saigon, but I’ve even been able to explore the regions outside Ho Chi Minh City on motorbike road-trips.
+It’s so reassuring to know that I can now rent a bike wherever I visit in Asia and go adventuring without booking a tour.

-We only started riding our motorbikes in March, despite having lived in one of the motorbike capitals of the world for 8 months.
-When we first moved we were terrified of riding a motorbike in Vietnam (as were our families at the prospect), driving through traffic and navigating the city.
-Hell, we were even terrified of crossing the street!
+I only started riding a motorbikes in March, despite having lived in one of the motorbike capitals of the world for 8 months.
+When I first moved I was terrified of riding a motorbike in Vietnam (as was my family at the prospect), driving through traffic and navigating the city.
+Hell, I was even terrified of crossing the street!

-Hands up if you’ve been to Ho Chi Minh City and can relate to what we’re talking about – if you haven’t heard or seen, this video might give you some necessary insight.
+Hands up if you’ve been to Ho Chi Minh City and can relate to what I’m talking about – if you haven’t heard or seen, this video might give you some necessary insight.

 The traffic in Vietnam is crazy, right?
 Okay, so now we are all on the same page regarding the fear of driving a motorbike in Vietnam, here is the fun bit!
-Through these simple steps we were able to transition from “rabbits in headlights” to “‘pro’ bikers” without any issues.
-And the best bit, this is a step by step guide to help you conquer the roads of Asia!
+Through these simple steps I was able to transition from a “rabbit in headlights” to a “pro’ biker” without any issues.
+And the best bit, this is a step by step guide to help you conquer the roads of Asia too!

 Learning to Ride a Motorbike in Vietnam